serokell/xrefcheck/README.md

   Its features include duplicated URLs detection, specifying allowed HTTP error codes and reporting generation.
   At the moment of writing, it scans only external references and checking anchors is not possible.
 * [remark-validate-links](https://github.com/remarkjs/remark-validate-links) and [remark-lint-no-dead-urls](https://github.com/davidtheclark/remark-lint-no-dead-urls) - highly configurable JavaScript solution for checking local and external links respectively.
-  It is able to check multiple repositores at once if they are gathered in one folder.
+  It is able to check multiple repositories at once if they are gathered in one folder.
   Doesn't handle "429 Too Many Requests", so false positives are likely when you have many links to the same domain.
 * [markdown-link-check](https://github.com/tcort/markdown-link-check) - another checker written in JavaScript, scans one specific file at a time.
   Supports `mailto:` link resolution.